 An unhappy feature of the season was crowd trouble; at Wigan, Bedford fans were attacked with bricks soon after Skinn’s goal, and in the home tie against Scarborough there was fighting before, during and after the match, with 30 visiting supporters removed by police “for their own safety”, though home fans were regarded as “far from blameless”.
 There was little fear of crowd trouble at Floodlit League matches, mainly because there were hardly any spectators, and once again fixture congestion meant that Bedford didn’t complete their fixtures.
 At last the club got the message that spectators regarded these matches as a waste of time and Bedford didn’t compete in such competitions again; while they had their place in the early 60s when floodlighting was a novelty, they had long outlived their public appeal.

-David Skinn, nearing the end of his mammoth Bedford career, leads the team out at Scarborough in the first leg of the FA Trophy semi-final in April 1975, followed by goalkeeper Ray Peacock.
-Two 1-3 defeats ended any dreams of a Wembley visit.
+David Skinn, nearing the end of his mammoth Bedford career, leads the team out at Scarborough in the first leg of the FA Trophy semi-final on 29 March 1975, followed by goalkeeper Ray Peacock.
+Two 1-3 defeats ended any dreams of a Wembley visit..

 Peter Phillips (left) and David Skinn attempt to storm the visitors' goal in the second leg of the FA Trophy semi-final against Scarborough at The Eyrie on 5 April 1975, watched by just over 4,000-an attendance never again to be surpassed.
-Scarborough won 3-1 to take the tie 6-2 on aggregate.
+Scarborough won 3-1 to take the tie 6-2 on aggregate, although they lost to Matlock Town in the final.
 By coincidence, over at Goldington Road on the same afternoon the Blues were also playing in a semi-final, in the new rugby knock-out cup.
 However, they were luckier, beating Coventry 13-6 on their way to beating Rosslyn Park in the final a few weeks later.

 Jim Walker steered his limited squad to ninth place in the Premier Division in 1975/6.
 This was a fair achievement given that almost the same squad as in the previous season had to do all the work; his only signing by September was Leo Markham, a midfielder from Watford.